BranchingBad/BranchingBad/README.md

 * 🌍  Located in Toronto, Ontario, Canada
 * ✉️  Feel free to reach out at [stephen.ancliffe@gmail.com](mailto:stephen.ancliffe@gmail.com)
 * 🧠  I'm learning Python
-* ⚡  Open to opportunities in Canada and Southeast Asia
+* ⚡  Open to opportunities in Canada and Southeast Asia.
+Will work for minium wage.

 ### Development:
 <p align="left">